 As a socially responsible company, Medical Properties Trust is committed to providing a challenging and dynamic work environment that engages employees and supports their professional growth and development.
-We do not discriminate on the basis of race, religion, age or gender in our hiring process.
+We do not discriminate on the basis of race, color, sex, sexual orientation, religion, national origin, citizenship, disability, age, military service or genetic information in our hiring process.

 The hiring process includes having each candidate interview with numerous MPT employees in order to get the best feedback before offering any candidate a position.
 The company also retains the services of an experienced outside industrial psychologist to ensure a strong fit for both the company and the candidate.
 This has resulted in an excellent team that works well together.